boyney123/react.explore-tech.org/README.md

 # Contributing
 Adding material to the website is super easy!

-For example to add a new component `npm run add:component https://github.com/airbnb/react-dates`.
+For example to add a new component:

+`npm run add:component https://github.com/airbnb/react-dates`.

 Thats it.

 - This would add the component the to the website
 - Take a screenshot